jensstigaard/vmix-js-utils/README.md

 Use `.on('data', (data) => {})` to receive data from the socket.
 Will also receive XML responses if no listener for 'xmlData' is registered.

+---

+## ApiDataParser
+Parses the raw XML data from vMix into parsed and structured XML that can be more easily manipulated in JavaScript.

+More info will come.

+---

+## InputMapper
+Maps the inputs from the vMix instance state to JSON objects.

+---

+# StateFetcher
+Being deprecated.
+Fetches the current state of the vMix instance.

+---

 ## Installation and use
 ### As a dependency using npm